xergioalex/kdosensei/README.md

 # KDoSensei (Karate App)

-This repository holds the web layer of **KDo Sensei**—a project that started in **2013** as my **first attempt at building a mobile app**.
-I was learning how hybrid apps worked, chasing the idea that something I built could live on a phone and help people study Karate the way I wished I could have when I started training.
+This repository holds the web layer of **KDoSensei**. **In 2013 I built it as part of a university project**—together with **Camilo** and **Miguel**—that asked us to take an idea from concept to a working mobile experience. **Miguel practiced Karate**, and we thought it would be **interesting to build a mobile app around that**—a topic we could ground in someone’s real training instead of choosing something arbitrary.
+We framed the product around **Karate and self-defense education**, and set out to deliver something people could actually install and use, not just a slide deck.

-Back then we framed **PhoneGap** (and the **Cordova** ecosystem) as the path from HTML, CSS, and JavaScript to Android and other targets without rewriting everything in native code.
-The stack was new to me; every screen, asset, and workaround was part of that first adventure.
+We used **PhoneGap** (and the **Cordova** ecosystem) so we could ship from the web stack we already knew—HTML, CSS, and JavaScript—while still targeting Android without rewriting the whole product in native code.
+Screens, assets, and the quirks of hybrid tooling were all part of that semester’s deliverables and documentation.

-Years later I recovered the original web assets and published them again as a static site so the work would not disappear on an old hard drive or a lost build folder.
-The original app credited **Sergio, Camilo, and Miguel** as authors—this README is my personal look back at that first mobile experiment; the product vision above was ours as a small team at the time.
+Years later I recovered the original web assets and published them again as a static site so the coursework and the app itself would not vanish on an old drive or a lost build folder.
+The product vision below is the one we wrote and defended at the time as a team; this README is my way of preserving that story in English for the public repo.

 ## Live site